drumpfhouse/whSignupFormProtestSubmitter/README.md

 # Requirements
 This script requires Python and the following modules:
+- getops
 - [requests](http://docs.python-requests.org/en/master/)
 - random
+- sys
 - time

-The latter two are part of the Python Standard Libary.
+All except requests are part of the Python Standard Libary.
 The Requests module you'll have to install yourself.
 Directions for that can be found on the Requests site.

 # Usage
 The easiest thing to do is run whSignupFormProtestSubmitter from the command line

 ```
-$ python whSignupFormProtestSubmitter.py
+$ python whSignupFormProtestSubmitter.py -i <number of submissions>
 ```

-This will create 50 submissions from randomized email addresses and sleeping for a random interval between 1 and 30 seconds between submissions.
+This will create the requested number of submissions from randomized email addresses and sleeping for a random interval between 1 and 30 seconds between submissions.
 This sleep/delay is intentional for two reasons.
 First, it will ensure submissions do not trigger some form of rate limiting.
 Secondly, the intent of the script is deliberately NOT to create a DoS situation on the site.
 We dont want to break their site, just fill their submission logs with protest submissions.

 Use of a VPN or other tool to obscure your IP is recommended but outside the scope of this tool.